Observation of structures in the $J/\psi +\psi(2S)$ mass spectrum with the ATLAS detector: Fit model

-The signal resonances can be either standalone or interfering.
-They can interfere with each other or interfere with the SPS background.
-Thus, in this Letter, three representative signal models are studied.
+The signal resonances can be either standalone (no interference with the background or other resonances) or interfering, in which case they can interfere with each other or with the SPS background.
+Thus, in this paper, three representative signal models are considered, where a relativistic Breit–Wigner (BW) function is used to parameterize the propagator for a resonance.
+The width in the BW denominator accounts for all decay channels accessible to the resonance, while the numerator is related to the production process.
+The three models differ in the number of BWs included and in the way they interfere.
 Models $A$~\cite{BPHY-2022-01, CMS-BPH-21-003} and $B$~\cite{LHCb_TQ, BPHY-2022-01} assume that the $X$(6900) state observed in the di-$J/\psi$ channel also decays into $J/\psi$+$\psi$(2S).
-In model $A$, the signal probability density functions (PDF) consist of two interfering S-wave Breit--Wigner (BW) resonances, which read
+In model $A$, the signal probability density functions (PDF) consist of two interfering S-wave BW resonances, which read

-where $x$ is the event-by-event reconstructed di-charmonium mass, $m_i$ and $\Gamma_i(x)$ are resonance mass and width \footnote{For S-waves, $\Gamma_i(x)=\Gamma_i \frac{m_i}{x}\frac{q}{q_i}$, where $q$ ($q_i$) is the momentum of one charmonium in the rest frame of the di-charmonium system at the invariant mass equal to $x$ ($m_i$)~\cite{Zyla:2020zbs}.} parameters ($m_1 < m_2$), $M$ represents the charmonium PDG mass, $z_i$ are complex numbers representing the relative magnitudes and phases ($z_1$ is fixed to unity with a zero phase without loss of generality), and $R(\theta)$ is the mass resolution function convolved ($\otimes$) with the BWs.
+where $x$ is the event-by-event reconstructed di-charmonium mass, $m_i$ and $\Gamma_i(x)$ are resonance mass and width \footnote{For S-waves, $\Gamma_i(x)=\Gamma_i \frac{m_i}{x}\frac{q}{q_i}$, where $q$ ($q_i$) is the momentum of one charmonium in the rest frame of the di-charmonium system at the invariant mass equal to $x$ ($m_i$)~\cite{Zyla:2020zbs}.} parameters ($m_1 < m_2$), $M$ represents the nominal charmonium mass~\cite{Zyla:2020zbs}, $z_i$ are complex numbers representing the relative magnitudes and phases ($z_1$ is fixed to unity with a zero phase without loss of generality), and $R(\theta)$ is the mass resolution function convolved ($\otimes$) with the BWs.
 The function is a sum of three Gaussians with different widths and a common mean.
 Model $B$ has two BWs -- one interferes with SPS, while the other, $X$(6900), remains standalone.
-The signal+SPS PDF in the di-$J/\psi$ channel reads
+The PDFs in the two channels read

 where $A(x)$ and $\phi_{\text{SPS}}$ are the SPS background amplitude and phase relative to the resonance at $m_1$.
 The term $|A(x)|^2$ reproduces the non-interfering SPS background from the MC prediction.
-The signal PDF in the $J/\psi$+$\psi$(2S) channels is similar to Eq. (\ref{eq:eq7}), but has only the contribution from $X$(6900).